Seeking liberation while in prison

 LZR: What else?

-VTC: I put some of the inmates’ writings on the website.
+VTC: I put some of the writings by incarcerated people on the website.
 They write about the Dharma and how they practice.
 Since what they say is very good and others can learn from it, I put it on the website.
-One day I got an email from someone who wrote regarding one of the inmates whose writings are on the website, "Is this the same man who just took a guard hostage?
-Why do you have such a person’s writing on your website?"
+One day I got an email from someone who wrote regarding one of the incarcerated people whose writings are on the website, “Is this the same man who just took a guard hostage?
+Why do you have such a person’s writing on your website?”
 He was very angry.
 I went to the news and saw that, yes, the man I’d been writing to for some years had just taken a female prison guard for about four hours.
 He wrote and told me about it afterwards.
-At one point, she said, "I have a family and don’t want to die."
-He said, "Don’t worry, I won’t hurt you."
+At one point, she said, “I have a family and don’t want to die.”
+He said, “Don’t worry, I won’t hurt you.”
 He told me that once he gave her his word that she wouldn’t be harmed, he knew he had to resolve the situation peacefully.
 Eventually more guards came in, wearing armor and carrying weapons, and he lay down and let them take him away.
 He didn’t hurt her.
 This man has a lot of mental suffering, but when he’s clear, he writes wonderful Dharma articles.
-So I wrote back to the person who sent me the email and said, "Everyone has Buddha nature—the potential to become a fully enlightened Buddha.
-This man is not his actions, and I’m not going to abandon him just because he made a mistake."
+So I wrote back to the person who sent me the email and said, “Everyone has Buddha nature—the potential to become a fully enlightened Buddha.
+This man is not his actions, and I’m not going to abandon him just because he made a mistake.”

 LZR: Did that person write back?

-VTC: No. Some of the inmates’ stories—what happens in samsara—are incredible.
+VTC: No. Some of the stories by incarcerated people—what happens in samsara—are incredible.
 Sometimes they tell me about their lives when they were children.
 It’s very sad because most of them came from homes where the parents fought a lot or were separated.
 Sometimes their parents were alcoholics.
 Very often they were beaten or badly abused as children.
 I think of the men I know in prison and then think of children who are being abused now, who will grow up, act out, and land in prison.
 I feel very sad about this and wish something could be done to protect these children.
-Some of the inmates really turn their lives around.
+Some of the incarcerated people really turn their lives around.
 Rinpoche, what speaks loudest to them is bodhicitta.
 That is what they love the most.
-The men who are ready to practice the Dharma—and that certainly isn’t everyone in prison—say, "I’ve done many harmful things in my life and now I want to do something that benefits others."
+The men who are ready to practice the Dharma—and that certainly isn’t everyone in prison—say, “I’ve done many harmful things in my life and now I want to do something that benefits others.”
 That they can be of benefit to others is what is so meaningful to them.

 LZR: That is wonderful.
 After what they did on negative side, now they have similar potential to do the opposite—to act positively, to bring happiness to others, to relieve others’ suffering.
 They have the same potential but now they’re using it in a different way, bringing happiness to themselves and others.
 They see that they can do something else, and this is a wonderful source of inspiration.